AhmedEldessouki/stripe-machine-example/README.md

 # Stripe Machine Example

 An animated stripe checkout using XState and React.
 This uses the Stripe API and the Stripe Elements tools to create an actual payment.
-You can swap out the test keys for your own keys and and accept payments with this code.
+You can swap out the test keys for your own keys and accept payments with this code.

 Backend is provided via a Netlify Function